Application Essays

 - Why did you select your specific program and host country?

 - How are you academically prepared to be a successful scholar abroad?
-If you have faced significant academic difficulties, tell us about those and how you are overcoming them.
+Disclose any significant academic difficulties you have faced.

-- What examples of knowledge, skills, and experiences will you draw on to meet the challenges of going abroad?
+- What examples of knowledge, skills, and experiences will you draw on to navigate a different environment abroad?

-The two community impact essays are equally important in the selection of Gilman Scholarship recipients.
-We strongly encourage you to read the Selection Criterion Community Impact Abroad & Student’s Return Home, carefully review your essay, and ask an advisor, faculty member, or others to proofread your essay for spelling, grammar, and content prior to submission.
+These two community impact essays are equally important in the selection process.
+Carefully review your essays, read the Selection Criterion Community Impact Abroad & Upon Student’s Return Home, and ask an advisor to proofread your essays for spelling, grammar, and content prior to submission.

 1. Building Mutual Understanding Essay

-Gilman Scholars represent the United States as citizen diplomats in their host communities; they reflect a diversity of values, beliefs, and opinions that is fundamental to providing a balanced representation of the United States abroad.
-Gilman Scholars are expected to contribute to the goal of building mutual understanding by sharing what it means to be an American, learning about the host culture, and building meaningful relationships. (max of 3000 characters)
+Gilman scholars represent the United States as citizen diplomats in their host communities; they reflect a broad range of values, beliefs, and opinions that is fundamental to providing a balanced representation of the United States abroad.
+Gilman scholars are expected to contribute to the goal of building mutual understanding by sharing their own background and experiences as a U.S. citizen as well as learning about and building meaningful connections within the host community.
+Please address ALL of the required prompts below: (max of 3,000 characters)

 2. Follow-on Service Project Proposal

-Gilman Scholars are expected to complete the Follow-on Service Project which is to increase awareness of study abroad and the Gilman Scholarship among their peers in their home or campus communities. (max of 3000 characters)
+Gilman scholars are expected to complete the Follow-on Service Project, which should aim to increase awareness of study abroad and the Gilman Program among their peers in their home or campus communities.
+Please address ALL of the required prompts below: (max of 3,000 characters)

 Examples of Follow-on Service Projects